Skip to main content

 Updated

-The main draw for people coming to Meribel in winter is, of course, skiing and snowboarding in the vast Meribel & Three Valleys area.
+The main draw for people coming to Meribel in winter is, of course, skiing and snowboarding in the vast Meribel and Three Valleys area.
 However, there’s a whole host of other activities to do in Meribel in the summer as well as in the winter.
 So, whether you're just looking for something to do when the lifts close or you simply don't ski, we promise you you'll have no time to get bored here!

 Meribel is an outdoor activities paradise.
-The Alpine town and its surrounding mountains offer hundreds of things to do for every ability and every age.
+The alpine town and its surrounding mountains offer hundreds of things to do for every ability and every age.
 Some activities are perfect for solo travellers while others are more suited to romantic couples.
 Families and groups will also find a wide range of things to do in Meribel.
-From relaxing to full on adrenaline, from child friendly to adults only, from outdoor fun to bad weather indoor activities, there is something for everyone in Meribel.
+From relaxing to full-on adrenaline, from child friendly to adults only, from outdoor fun to bad weather indoor activities, there is something for everyone in Meribel.

 About Meribel Ski Pass Prices